untoldengine/UntoldEngine/docs/demogamesteps.md

 **How to Run**
 1. Select the **DemoGame** scheme.
 2. Set **My Mac** as the target device and hit **Run**.
-3. Download the [game assets](linktogameassets) and place them in your Desktop folder.
+3. Download the [Demo Game Assets v1.0](https://github.com/untoldengine/UntoldEngine-Assets/releases/tag/v1) and place them in your Desktop folder.
 4. In the Editor, click **Set Path** and point to that folder.
 5. Click the **Load** button in the Editor toolbar, navigate to the folder above and select `soccergamedemo.json`.
 6. Press **Play** to toggle between game mode and edit mode.